We have piglets for sale every year. Check out our nursery

 Facts About ‘Micro’ or ‘Teacup’ Pigs

-Most people think there is such thing as a ‘teacup’ or ‘micro’ pig -these are usually baby potbelly pigs that end up growing to about 300lb (135 Kg).
+Most people think there is such thing as a ‘teacup’ or ‘micro’ pig -these are usually baby potbelly pigs that can grow up to 300lb (135 Kg).
 It is the KuneKune pig that is the smallest pig breed – boars grow to about 250lb (110Kg) and sows to about 200lb (90Kg).
-Mini pigs are simply potbelly pigs, the name is used interchangeably.
+Mini pigs are simply potbelly pigs, the name is used interchangeably but may have been selectively bred for a much smaller size.
+Be careful this selectively bred animals as they could have many health problems as they grow older.